supriya1511/EncryptionDecryption_using_python-tkinter/README.md

 Modules used in the project :

-Tkinter  -> GUI toolkit
-time
-datetime
-base64   -> Vigenere cipher
+Tkinter  -> GUI toolkit, time datetime, base64   -> Vigenere cipher